10+ Fundamental Tips for Landing Page Optimization

 Be honest about what are you offering to your visitors.
 If it is a free trial of a service, state clearly the duration of the trial and what happens after it ends.

 Different pricing plans options should be restricted to three or maximum four.
-Highlight the one you prefer your visitors to choose by making it bigger, or by adding a corner ribbon with highlighting text.
-If you need a credit card, you must mention it as visitors hate being surprised in a negative way.
+Highlight the one you prefer your visitors to choose by making it bigger, or by adding a corner ribbon.
+Just highlight it in a way that will make your visitors notice it first.
+If you need a credit card to start a trial, you must mention it as visitors hate being surprised in a negative way.

 You are asking your visitors to trust you so it is good practice to outline the benefits.
 Add a section where you clearly state why your service or product is the right one for them.
 Organize the benefits in way that your visitors will quickly understand the value of your offer.